Jack-Gitter/TransactionInterceptor/README.md

-This was a little simple project to create a transaction inteceptor, and to understand how to propegate transactions to the data layer without passing directly via functions
-This was also for better understanding of transaction boundaries.
+essentially the transaction provider is going to return a new instance of a DAO, and the connection that is passes into the constructor. it is up to the using classes to close the connection.
+The connection pool is used for the singleton instances of the DAO, so that it can utilize pooling! one pool is shared across all daos, and the transaction manager.